CoSMoMVPA/CoSMoMVPA/doc/source/ex_dataset_basics.rst

 Set anterior voxels to zero, and display the result.

-Advanced exercise: set all voxels around a center voxel at ``i=150,j=100,k=50`` within a 40-voxel radius to zero, and displauy the result.
+Advanced exercise: set all voxels around a center voxel at ``i=150,j=100,k=50`` within a 40-voxel radius to zero, and display the result.

 Hint: :ref:`run_anatomical_dataset_basics_skl`